 "Rain on Your Wedding Day" was written by Rev. John Killinger for the wedding of Christa Oliver and John Purdum Jr. in Warrenton, Virginia, on September 26, 2009.
 Christa and John had planned a beautiful wedding in the lovely gardens of an antebellum home called Awlyngton Manor.
 When the guests were assembled, Christa was to arrive with her dad in an open, horsedrawn carriage while a string quartet played Mozart and everybody oohed and ahhed.
 Unfortunately––and uncharacteristically at that time of the year––rain came down in buckets all day, and the service had to be moved to a low-ceilinged, less-than-elegant lean-to attached to the old house.
 Christa was glum.
 Her romantic imagination had lived for months on the image of that outdoor wedding.
 The minister sought in vain on the Internet for some poem or statement about rain that would lighten her mood at the wedding.
 Finding none, he wrote this one, and now offers it here with best wishes for anybody else to use in a similar situation.
+So it rained on your wedding day?

 Get over it.